Studio monitors are great for having a clear, unbiased, and flat idea of what you have just recorded.

 Studio Monitor Desktop Stands

-“What do you mean with desktop stands?
+“What do you mean by desktop stands?
 Haven’t you been saying all article long that studio monitors should be away from the desk?!”
 No, I’m not mad (not that mad at least), there are great isolation studio monitor stands that can be regulated to sit on your desk avoiding sound transfer and clarity loss.

 These stands are way smaller than the others and work wonderfully well in small spaces and close-field studio monitors.
 I actually own and use the IsoAcoustics ISO-155 studio monitor stands for my close-range 5” speakers.
 These on-desk stands are made of aluminum and feature adjustable height and tilt.
 They can be the perfect solution if your desk is big enough to have monitors on both sides of the screen.